nzuzomalinga/Python_Desktop_Starter/README.md

 a workflow solution 📚

 > # It's Simple
-> - click to open the program (.py fiile) then to select .exe files from your favoure computer programs.
+> - Click to open the program (.py fiile) then to select .exe files from your favoure computer programs.
 > - Once the list is complete.
 Click "Run Apps"